 Those completing the Adult Learner option may have to complete all College core courses.
-The total number of credits required for graduation (126 credits) includes core, prerequisites (23 credits) and credits required in the Nursing major (49 credits).
-The core courses and the majority of the pre-requisite courses must be completed prior to starting the nursing courses.
+The total number of credits required for graduation (126 credits) includes core, pre requisites (23 credits) and credits required in the Nursing major (49 credits).
+The majority of the pre requisite courses must be completed prior to starting the nursing courses in the full-time program and all the prerequisites must be completed prior to starting the part-time evening option.
 Students with a related field associate degree will be required to complete, either by direct transfer and/or completion of coursework at College Misericordia, at least one course in all College core curriculum areas prior to graduation.

-Both the Second Degree and the Adult Learner Options are available in the full-time day and the parttime evening accelerated program formats.
+Both the Second Degree and the Adult Learner Options are available in the full-time day and the part-time accelerated evening (PTAENP) formats.

-Prerequisite Courses (23 credits) - Second Degree and Adult Learner students take the following prior to starting The Nursing 350 course:
+Prerequisite Courses (23 credits) - Second Degree and Adult Learner students take the following prior to starting The Nursing courses: BIO 227 Bacteriology 4

-BIO 227 Bacteriology 4
+BIO 227 Bacteriology

-BIO 211 Anatomy and Physiology 4
+BIO 211 Anatomy and Physiology

-BIO 212 Anatomy and Physiology 4
+BIO 212 Anatomy and Physiology

-HP 241§ Fundamentals of Nutrition 3
+HP 241 Fundamentals of Nutrition

-PSY 275 Child and Adolescent Psychology 3
+PSY 275 Child and Adolescent Psychology

-HP 100 Introduction to Health Professions 2
+HP 100§ Introduction to Health Professions

-MTH 115 Basic Statistics 3
+MTH 115† Basic Statistics